ldn-softdev/stackoverflow-json/lib/Trying to find date based on jq.md

     date: option requires an argument: date

 ### A:
 Ideologically it would be wrong to process _yaml_ data with non-yaml tools.
-However, just as a point of an exersice, let's do it with `sed` and [`jtc`](https://github.com/ldn-softdev/jtc).
+However, just as a point of an exercise, let's do it with `sed` and [`jtc`](https://github.com/ldn-softdev/jtc).

 Given `jtc` works only with JSONs, we need to use `sed` to convert the above _yaml_ into a _stream of JSONs_: